 - 1 medium yellow onion diced

 - 4 cups vegetable stock organic

-Heat the olive oil in a large pot over medium heat.
+- Heat the olive oil in a large pan over medium heat.
 Add the diced onion and saute until tender, about 3 minutes.
-Stir in the barley and cook for a few minutes to lightly toast and enhance the flavour, stirring regularly.
+Add the minced garlic and trimmed asparagus and cook for a further 3 minutes.
+Set aside.

 - When the barley is finished baking, remove it from the oven.
 Taste it for doneness, making sure it is tender, and for seasoning, adding more salt as needed.
 Sprinkle over half of the lemon zest and half of the grated parmesan cheese and gently mix in.
 From the frying pan with the cooked asparagus and onion, move the asparagus over to one side with a large spoon and scoop the onions into the barley, mixing them in.
 Next place the asparagus on top of the barley, laying them in a neat row.

 - Return the barley with asparagus into the oven and bake uncovered for a further 5 minutes.